leandromoreira/ffmpeg-libav-tutorial/README.md

 You'll first need to load your media file into a component called [`AVFormatContext`](https://ffmpeg.org/doxygen/trunk/structAVFormatContext.html) (the video container is also known as format), it actually doesn't fully load the whole file, it often only reads the header.

-Once we loaded the minimal **header of our container** we can access its streams, think of them as a rudimentary audio and video data.
+Once we loaded the minimal **header of our container**, we can access its streams; think of them as a rudimentary audio and video data.
 Each stream will be available in a component called [`AVStream`](https://ffmpeg.org/doxygen/trunk/structAVStream.html).

 > Stream is a fancy name for a continuous flow of data.

 Suppose our video has two streams: an audio encoded with [AAC CODEC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) and a video encoded with [H264 (AVC) CODEC](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC).
 From each stream we can extract **pieces (slices) of data** called packets that will be loaded into components named [`AVPacket`](https://ffmpeg.org/doxygen/trunk/structAVPacket.html).

-The **data inside the packets is still coded** (compressed) and in order to decode the packets we need to pass them to a specific [`AVCodec`](https://ffmpeg.org/doxygen/trunk/structAVCodec.html).
+The **data inside the packets are still coded** (compressed) and in order to decode the packets, we need to pass them to a specific [`AVCodec`](https://ffmpeg.org/doxygen/trunk/structAVCodec.html).

-The `AVCodec` will decoded them into [`AVFrame`](https://ffmpeg.org/doxygen/trunk/structAVFrame.html) and finally this component gives us **the uncompressed frame**.
-Noticed that the same terminology / process is used either by audio and video stream.
+The `AVCodec` will decode them into [`AVFrame`](https://ffmpeg.org/doxygen/trunk/structAVFrame.html) and finally, this component gives us **the uncompressed frame**.
+Noticed that the same terminology/process is used either by audio and video stream.

 ### Chapter 0 - code walkthrough